Sports in Florida: Soccer

 Miami's MLS team, Inter Miami CF, is partly owned by David Beckham and began league play in 2020.
-Inter Miami placed its own reserve side, Fort Lauderdale CF, in USL League One in 2020; that team would remain in USL1 until moving to MLS Next Pro in 2022.
-Miami's other professional team, Miami FC, was founded in 2016 and currently play in the USL Championship.
+Inter Miami placed its own reserve side, Fort Lauderdale CF, in USL League One in 2020; that team would remain in USL1 until moving to MLS Next Pro in 2022 under the new name of Inter Miami CF II.
+Miami's other professional team, Miami FC, was founded in 2016 and currently plays in the USL Championship.
 The team initially played in the new, second-division North American Soccer League, then transitioned into the National Premier Soccer League, before a season in the National Independent Soccer Association, before making the jump to the Division II USL Championship where it plays today.

 A second Tampa Bay Rowdies club began play in 2010 as F.C.
 Tampa Bay, and now currently play in the USL Championship (known before 2019 as the United Soccer League), joining the league after leaving the second-division North American Soccer League in 2016.
 In this time, they've won one championship in the 2012 North American Soccer League season.
 The Rowdies were also named co-league champions in 2020 after winning the USL Regular Season title and Eastern Conference Championship, but the title game was canceled due to COVID-19.
 They were Eastern Conference Champions again in 2021, but lost in the title game.

 During the 1994 FIFA World Cup, Camping World Stadium in Orlando hosted several matches.
-At the upcoming 2026 FIFA World Cup, Hard Rock Stadium in Miami Gardens will host multiples matches.
+At the upcoming 2026 FIFA World Cup, Hard Rock Stadium in Miami Gardens will host multiple matches.

+In 2024, Tampa Bay Sun FC and Fort Lauderdale United FC became the newest professional women's soccer teams in Florida.
+They both play in the USL Super League, and the Sun defeated Fort Lauderdale in the title game to win the league title in their inaugural season.